steven-halla/casino_hell/README.md

 "I didn't want to have to use this so soon in , but it looks likke i dont have much  of achoice, brings out lucky coin and rubs it, +1 luck."
 "His luck.....its radiating off of him like a blast furnace"

+easy fix:
+Npcs are showing on text box, so just have npc posistions not intersect with a text box, easy fix lol